haxtheweb/edtechjoker/draft-outline.md

 ## Wednesday (no class, just messing with you)
 - Sit in your room in nervous anticipation of class Thursday
-- But if you can get nodeJS, npm, yarn, and open-wc installed that'd speed things up in class.
+- But if you can get nodeJS, npm, and open-wc installed that'd speed things up in class.
 If not, we'll have a support group (aka all of class) to help fix

 ## Thursday
 - Quick review of what microservices are and micro frontends.